First Lunar Bible

 Apollo 13: The Second Journey

 Multiple copies of the microfilm were then purchased by the Apollo Prayer League, of which 512 were packaged for stowing on board Apollo 13.
 The Bibles were personally presented to the Apollo 13 crew prior to launch by then-congressman George H.W.
 Bush accompanied by Reverend Stout.
 However, due to an on board explosion on the way to the moon, the Apollo 13 spacecraft circled the moon and returned to earth without landing.
+Since these Bibles did not make lunar landfall, Rev Stout did not ask for them back and they were retained by the Apollo 13 crew members as mementos, and only a handful were returned to the Apollo Prayer League archives.

 Apollo 14: The Successful Landing of the Bible on the Moon